-The Androscoggin Bank Colisée (formerly the Central Maine Youth Center) was built in 1958-1959 to replace St. Dominics Regional High.
-Currently owned and operated by Firland Management, the Arena has a long and proud history of a variety of events.
+The Colisée (formerly , The Androscoggin Bank Colisee and The Central Maine Youth Center) was built in 1958-1959 to replace St. Dominics Regional High.
+Currently owned and operated by Firland Management Colisée LLC, the Arena has a long and proud history of a variety of events.

 It was the venue for the Heavyweight Boxing Championship rematch between Sonny Liston and Muhammad Ali.
 On May 25, 1965, Ali (then known as Cassius Clay) beat Liston in under three minutes.